 Botryomycosis is treated with:

-- Long-term antibiotics.
-The choice of antibiotics depends on the bacteria identified and includes trimethoprim-sulfamethoxazole, oral clindamycin, cephalexin, doxycycline and erythromycin.
+- Long-term antibiotics, depending on the bacteria identified, includes trimethoprim-sulfamethoxazole, oral clindamycin, cephalexin, doxycycline and erythromycin

 - Surgical drainage and debridement